 The area was formed during the ice age, some 20,000 years ago and consists of polished glacier rock and a group of 32 potholes which were formed at the base of waterfalls of melting glacial ice.

 Also at the Glacier Garden are fossils of shellfish and palm fronds which amazingly exist from more than 20 million years ago.

 As well as the natural attractions at the Glacier Garden, there are a range of interactive exhibits explaining the impact of climate change, as well as a mirror maze and an observation tower (currently closed) where you have some great views across Lucerne and Mount Pilatus.

 A visit to the Glacier Garden is certainly one of the more interesting things to do in Lucerne.
 It is located next to the Dying Lion Monument.

 Address: Lidostrasse 5

-If you are visiting with kids, one of the must things to do Lucerne, Switzerland attractions is definitely the Swiss Transport Museum.
-In fact even visitors without children will be absolutely fascinated by this brilliant museum dedicated to Switzerland’s transport history.
+If you are visiting Lucerne with kids, one of the top attractions is definitely the Swiss Transport Museum.
+In fact, even visitors without children will be absolutely fascinated by this brilliant museum dedicated to Switzerland’s transport history.

 The Swiss Transport Museum is located just by the lake and is all about things that go!
 Here you will learn all about planes, trains and automobiles and loads more!